awsdocs/aws-dms-step-by-step/doc_source/chap-manageddatabases.mysql2rds.fullload.md

 --compress-protocol --verbose=3 -e 2><myload-output-logs-path>
 ```

-For example, the following command retreives the binlog information from the mydumper metadata file\.
+For example, the following command retrieves the binary log information from the mydumper metadata file\.

 ```
 cat <mydumper-output-dir>/metadata